mattpopovich/mattpopovich.com/_posts/2022-09-24-tesla-fsd-vs-25mph-well-marked-curvy-road.md

 We shall see.
 Buckle up!

 Coming up to the S-curve, FSD initially put the turn signal on!
 It thought the turn was so sharp that it was basically a different road!
-When making the S-curve, it didn't pre-emptively slow down, but it did slow down during the turn to 18mph, which was a welcome change!
+When making the S-curve, it didn't preemptively slow down, but it did slow down during the turn to 18mph, which was a welcome change!
 That was much better!
 Very encouraging!

 Verdict: Not great but definitely acceptable.